 Margaret Homestead 2013

-Merle, Cedric and I drove to Cloverdale one fine morning in the rain to check out the homestead on 300 acreas that he knew as a boy.
-It was owned by Margaret Adams who died in 2000 after a long friendship of almost sixty years with Merle.
-As a young boy of eight years old, he began to take the daffodils she picked on her property to town and give them away.
-Now, the homestead is abandoned, and Merle has permission to dig and replant her “pioneer” daffodils which were planted by settlers.
+One rainy morning, Merle, Cedric, and I drove to Cloverdale to visit the 300-acre homestead Merle knew as a boy.
+The property once belonged to Margaret Adams, who passed away in 2000 after a 60-year friendship with him.
+As an eight-year-old, Merle would take daffodils she picked on her land and give them away in town.
+Now, the homestead is abandoned, and Merle has permission to dig up and replant her “pioneer” daffodils.

-We walked up the road toward the barn and house which are deteriating, with Cedric stopping to drink rainwater.
-Merle has permission from the heirs to pick, dig, separate and replant these pioneer planted daffodils on other properties.
-From collapsed chicken coops, he has constructed planter boxes for daffodils and faun lilies.
+We walked toward the deteriorating barn and house, with Cedric stopping often to drink rainwater.
+Merle has permission from the heirs to pick, dig, and replant the daffodils on other properties.
+He even built planter boxes from the collapsed chicken coops for the daffodils and faun lilies.

 Merle Reuser holding a clump of pioneer daffodils